xpladev/docs/content/en/develop/develop/tools/xplajs/get-started-with-xpla-js.md

 2. After creating your wallet, you'll need to set it to use the testnet.
 Click the gear icon in the extension and change the network from `mainnet` to `testnet`.

-3. Add the following code to your `index.js` file and input your mnemonic key:
+3. Add the following code to your `index.ts` file and input your mnemonic key:

    ```ts
    import { EthSecp256k1Auth } from "@interchainjs/auth/ethSecp256k1";